The ins and outs of smudging

 There is that saying, “Too much of a good thing’.
 That is relevant with smudging.
 While you could do some smudging every day (I like a quick, regular cleansing with Palo Santo), too much could cause issues with your respiratory tract and organs.

 If you have respiratory issues check with your doctor or healer before smudging and consider conducting your smudging rituals in well-ventilated spaces.

 Avoid smudging around infants, pregnant women or people with asthma or allergies.
 Also keep in mind that some herbs and plants (and the smoke from them) could be harmful to animals including dogs and cats.

-You can grow and make your own smudge materials or take a look at what we have to offer here.
+You can grow and make your own smudge materials or take a look at what I have to offer here.